libigl/libigl/tutorial/tutorial.md

 Currently all fundamental data types (bool, int, float, double, ...) are supported, as well as std::string, basic `STL` containers, dense and sparse Eigen matrices and nestings of those.
 Some limitations apply to pointers.
 Currently, loops or many to one type of link structures are not handled correctly.
 Each pointer is assumed to point to a different independent object.
-Uninitialized pointers must be set `NULL` before de-/serialization to avoid memory leaks.
+Uninitialized pointers must be set to `nullptr` before de-/serialization to avoid memory leaks.
 Cross-platform issues like little-, big-endianess is currently not supported.
 To make user defined types serializable, just derive from `igl::Serializable` and trivially implementing the `InitSerialization` method.

 Assume that the state of your application is a mesh and a set of integer ids: